bGZo/blog/readme.md

 Last tonight I read a tweet thread written by [@SahilBloom](https://twitter.com/SahilBloom), which really sparked me.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Last year, I had a conversation that changed my life.<br>It caused me to upend everything and move across the country.<br>The lesson from it may change yours:</p>&mdash; Sahil Bloom (@SahilBloom) <a href="https://twitter.com/SahilBloom/status/1571137341997318147?ref_src=twsrc%5Etfw">September 17, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Last year, I had a conversation that changed my life.<br>It caused me to upend everything and move across the country.<br>The lesson from it may change yours:</p>&mdash; Sahil Bloom (@SahilBloom) <a href="https://twitter.com/SahilBloom/status/1571137341997318147">September 17, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Since Covid-19, little by little, I realized the precious nature of time with people we care most deeply about, which we always fail to recognize it until it's too late.
-The parents, firends, activities and cats more.
+The parents, firends, activities, cats and more.
 Identify them.
 Prioritize them ruthlessly.
 As [@waitbutwhy](https://waitbutwhy.com/2015/12/the-tail-end.html) written about relationships with parents:

 > It turns out that when I graduated from high school, I had already used up 93% of my in-person parent time.
 I’m now enjoying the last 5% of that time.
 We’re in the tail end.